gradle/gradle/design-docs/build-initialisation.md

 * Add the `init build` action.
 When invoked it:
     * Determines the most recent Gradle release.
     * Uses it to run the `init build` action.

-# Story: Create a library project from scratch

-* The user specifies the type of library project to create
-* As for Java library project creation
-* Add support for prompting from the command-line and tooling API

-## User interaction

-1. User downloads and installs a Gradle distribution.
-2. User runs `gradle init` from an empty directory.
-3. The user is prompted for the type of project they would like to create.
-Alternatively, the user can specify the project type as a command-line option.
-4. User modifies generated build scripts and source, as appropriate.

 # Story: Migrating from Ant to Gradle